Lane Lambert: Regular season and playoffs

+Head coaching record

 Personal life

 Lambert was born in Melfort, Saskatchewan.
 His wife died on September 16, 2015, from breast cancer.
 They had one daughter together and Lambert has another daughter from a previous marriage.

-Lane and his third wife have four children.

-Lane has two brothers, Dale and Ross, who also played ice hockey.
+Lambert has two brothers, Dale and Ross, who also played ice hockey.
 His nephew Jimmy played for the University of Michigan, while his other nephew, Brad, was selected 30th overall by the Winnipeg Jets in the 2022 NHL Entry Draft.